arlo-lib/ARLO/README.rst

 You can find the code needed to run the experiments of the paper in the folder ``experiments``.
 In order to be able to run the experiments you need to install ``ARLO``.

-The only thing you need to configure in order to run experiments is the value of the variable ``dir_chkpath``, line the first line after the main guard in each script, which is the path to the folder used to save the outputs of the experiments.
+The only thing you need to configure in order to run experiments is the value of the variable ``dir_chkpath``, present in the first line after the main guard in each script, which is the path to the folder used to save the outputs of the experiments.

 Moreover in the folder ``experiments`` there is a sub-folder named ``plotting scripts`` that contains the scripts used to generate the